Marriage penalty

-The marriage penalty in the United States refers to the higher taxes required from some married couples with both partners earning income that would not be required by two otherwise identical single people with exactly the same incomes.
-There is also a marriage bonus that applies in other cases.
+The marriage penalty in the United States refers to the higher tax rate applicable to the lower-earning spouse when a married couple files jointly, as compared to if the spouses each filed his or her tax return using “single” status.
+There is also a marriage bonus that applies in other cases if the couple jointly is taxed at a lower effective tax rate than if they each filed using single status.
 Multiple factors are involved, but in general, in the current U.S. system, single-income married couples usually benefit from filing as a married couple (similar to so-called income splitting), while dual-income married couples are often penalized.
 The percentage of couples affected has varied over the years, depending on shifts in tax rates.

 Progressive taxation rates combined with income splitting

-NOTE: New US tax code passed into law in 2017 codified new marginal tax rates and brackets for those filing as single or as married filing jointly, among many other changes.
-Those new tax brackets substantially eliminated much of the "marriage penalty" discussed below.
-There is still some penalty that exists in certain situations (e.g. deductions for state and local taxes (SALT) are not doubled for those who are married filing jointly, there remains a 2% penalty on combined between $600,000 and $1,000,000, if there are multiple dependent children, etc.).
-There can also be a small penalty or benefit based upon whether the two individuals have a substantially similar or largely different income.
-Marriage bonuses can be as high as 21 percent of a couple’s income, and marriage penalties can be as high as 12 percent of a couple’s income.
-This entire article needs to be updated for the changes implemented with the new tax code because the following example, based upon 2013 US federal tax rates, is no longer accurate.

 The US tax code fixes different income levels for passing from one marginal tax rate to another, depending on whether the filing is done as a single person or as a married couple.
 For lower incomes, the transition points for married couples are twice those for single persons, which benefits a couple that gets married if their incomes are sufficiently different.
 This is equivalent to "income splitting", meaning that the tax due is the same as if the two persons use the schedule for single persons, but with each declaring half the total income.
 At higher incomes, this equivalence is lost but there is still an advantage if the two incomes are sufficiently different.

 If the incomes of the two persons are similar, then at the lower end of the tax schedule there is no difference between filing as singles and filing as a married couple (ignoring the question of deductions, see below).
 But at the higher end of the tax schedule, there is a penalty for a married couple whose incomes are similar, compared to what they would pay as singles.

 For example, the following chart shows the US federal tax rates for 2013: